blue vervain

 Vervain is any of several attractive perennial herbs, the name given to members of the genus Verbena.
 The best-known species is European vervain (Verbena officinalis), which has a long and wide history of use in herbal medicine and magic.

 In addition to V. officinalis, less common varietals include blue vervain (Verbena hastata) and white vervain (Verbena urticifolia).
-These less common types of Verbena can be found growing wild in in many countries but in abundance throughout Canada and the U.S.
+These less common types of Verbena can be found growing wild in many countries but in abundance throughout Canada and the U.S.

 Blue Vervain is the variety I will be focusing on in this article.

 If you’re wondering how to identify Blue vervain, then this article is just for you.
-After reading through this article you will be able to spot blue vervain wherever it is growing as well as know its medicinal benefits and uses.
+After reading through this article, you will be able to spot blue vervain wherever it is growing as well as know its medicinal benefits and uses.

 History and Traditions